dav/StackMob-Ruby-Toolkit/README.md

 ## About

-A very simple and not very clever set of tools for working with StackMob.
+A not very clever set of tools for working with StackMob.

 _Warning: this is something I whipped up for my own use.
 Use at your own risk._